 Another reconstruction has been carried through by a group of enthusiasts in Norway in connection with the building of a copy of the Oseberg Ship from AD 834.
 This sail of wool (90 m2) was made of traditional wool from the old Norse sheep by a group of to women plus a number of voluntaries.
 It cost around €1,3 million to make it.
 The sail is (as the ancient Gulating law required of the sails of the leiðangr – royal – fleet) kept safe during the winter in the church of Tønsberg, far South from where some of the oldest fragments of a medieval sail was found in in 1986 in the Church of Trondenes.

 * One working year = 1680 hours (modern calculation).
-It took 4000 hours = 2.3 years to built the Sea Stallion (In fact these 4000 hours were spread over four years, but for the sake of comparison, we are calculating with full working time.
+It took 24 – 28.000 hours to build the Sea Stallion (In fact these 28.000 hours were spread over four years, but in general it is estimated that it would take a year to source and fell the trees, work the wood, build the ship and fit it with mast, oars and finishing.
 Some of the people working on the reconstruction of the ship were voluntaries, working in their spare time).
 Added to this has been the calculations presented in Jørgensen 2012

 ** It is estimated that on average a medieval Danish household had to set at least one third of a given harvest aside for next year, another third went into consumption, while the last third could be used for taxes, housebuilding, conspicuous consumption and other.
-Highly debatable there was around 500-650.000 persons living in wider denmark at the turn of the millennium.
+Highly debatable, there were around 500-650.000 persons living in wider Denmark at the turn of the millennium.

 The Sea Stallion in High Water © Isarap